Launchpad-Incubator/weather-balloon/README.md

 # Weather Balloon Research

 This is the research repository for the Launchpad weather balloon project.
-Add any useful information either in the `resources` directory or in the **Links and Resources** section of the README.
+Add any useful information in the [wiki](https://github.com/Launchpad-Incubator/weather-balloon/wiki) under the appropriate page.

-# Links and Resources